-Joshua Urness is a U.S. Army air defense officer that has served overseas in Afghanistan and Bahrain.
-He currently serves as a fellow in the Chief of Staff of the Army’s Strategic Studies Group.
+Joshua Urness is an officer in the United States Army who has served both in combat and strategic studies roles.
 Divergent Options’ content does not contain information of an official nature nor does the content represent the official position of any government, any organization, or any group.

 National Security Situation: Sovereign Rights of Economic Exclusion Zones (EEZ) in the South China Sea (SCS) and the legitimacy of the international system to enforce them.